Peter’s Correspondence on the Actual Freedom List

 I’m sorry, ‘death-like’ life just does not fit my description of every ‘human’ on the planet.
 How could I feel good about raising my son to live an almost inevitable ‘death-like’ life?

-I’m glad that I am able to experience living directly for myself rather than trying to believe this sort of oversimplification that appears on the AF website.
+I’m glad that I am able to experience living directly for myself rather than trying to believe this sort of oversimplification that appears on the Actual Freedom Trust website.
 I know plenty of religious people even who are by no means living a ‘death-like’ life.
 I don’t see how one’s life could even be of value or meaningful if this stark picture is correct.
 Life is no ‘cake-walk’ in Gary’s words, yet even a ‘human’ life is not devoid of delight and happiness.

 This exaggeration appears to possibly be an overreaction to the failure of it’s author’s own ‘tried and failed’ spirituality.